-- cacheable working set
+- cacheable working sets

-- is a deployment target for its own distinct application code
+- Is a deployment target for its own distinct application code

-- has its own clustered nodes
+- Has its own clustered nodes

-- manages its own working set cache
+- Manages its own working set cache

-- can elastically autoscale application reads without any up-front planning or sharding
+- Can elastically auto-scale application reads without any up-front planning or sharding

 Query groups deliver the entire semantic model of Datomic.
 In particular: